Understanding the IBO-06 Exam Pattern (Course Code IBO 06)

 Which Chapters Are Most Important?

-Through content analysis, past papers, and the PDF you uploaded, these chapters carry maximum weight:
+Through content analysis, past papers, and the PDF you uploaded, these chapters carry maximum weight:- International Financial System

 - Euro Currency Market